Holly Lake Ranch, Texas

+Holly Lake Ranch is a census-designated place (CDP) in Wood County, Texas, United States.
+This was a new CDP for the 2010 census with a population of 2,774.

-Holly Lake Ranch is an unincorporated, gated, golf course community managed by a homeowner's association and located in Texas.
+It is an unincorporated, gated, golf course community managed by a homeowner's association.
 There is an allied Silver Leaf Resorts community of the same name at the location as well.

-Holly Lake Ranch is a census-designated place (CDP) in Wood County, Texas, United States.
-This was a new CDP for the 2010 census with a population of 2774.